-More than 500 people packed into Transport Public Bar in Federation Square on a Sunday afternoon to toast the best in the hospitality business.
+Around 400 people packed into the General Assembly in South Wharf on a Monday evening to toast the best in the hospitality business.

-Hosted by the very funny Rhys Nicholson (who doesn’t love a free comedy show thrown in with an awards ceremony?), the event saw ten awards given out across a range of categories.
-Guests were treated to delicious drinks, great food, sweet tunes from DJ Coco Brown, with a copy of the new Time Out Bar Awards issue to take home at the end of the night.
-Attendees were also in the running to take home their very own crystal glassware from Waterford simply by taking a snap with the Mobsta crew in the Waterford area.
+Hosted by the very funny Annie and Bianka (who doesn’t love a free comedy show thrown in with an awards ceremony?), the event was a roaring success, with nine awards given out across a range of categories.
+Guests were treated to delicious drinks, great food, sweet tunes from guest DJs, with a copy of the new Time Out Bar Awards issue to take home at the end of the night.

-As well as the top gong, the Best Cocktail Bar award also went home with the Everleigh.
+As well as the top gong, the Best Cocktail Bar award also went home with Romeo Lane.

-The Best Bar Team award went to Union Electric, whose team of bartenders is a ceaselessly energetic, tight-knit crew with a genuine bonhomie and affection for each other that spreads over and across the bar.
+The Best Bar Team award went to the Shady Lady, whose team of bartenders is a ceaselessly energetic, tight-knit crew who have fostered a strong community of regulars who appreciate the safe space the bar has created.

-The Time Out Legend Award was given to the ‘Mother of Pearl’, Tash Conte from Black Pearl, in recognition of more than 16 years at the helm of one of the most outrageous bars in Melbourne, and for her outstanding mentorship skills in guiding some of Melbourne’s finest hospitality greats in the right direction.
+The Time Out Legend Award was given to the hostess with the most-est, Miss Pearls from Madame Brussels, in recognition of more than 14 years at the helm of one of the most outrageous bars in Melbourne, and for her outstanding mentorship skills in guiding some of Melbourne’s finest hospitality greats in the right direction.

 Among the bars to open in Melbourne in the past year, Bar Margaux, which brought the good times to the very late nights of Melbourne, was named Best New Bar.